Transit can be the difference between having a business idea and having a business launch.

 I know firsthand how poor transit options can impact low-income communities.
 I grew up without a car in low-income housing outside of Seattle.
 If you don’t have a car, which 94% of welfare recipients don’t, then you have to rely on public transit, bikes, or your own two feet.
 For my family and neighbors, it turned simple trips into treks:

 - It turned a one way 4.5 miles, 15-minute drive into a two hour and three bus commute to a minimum wage job.

 - It cut the income from working three jobs in half from paying for taxis to get to each of them on time.

 - It made a late night grocery trip into a choice between walking two miles home with heavy grocery bags or spending an hour waiting for the bus when your kids are hungry and alone at home.

 In Washington, 28% of residents live in or “near poverty.”
 Those households are 6.8 times more likely to not have a car.
-As housing costs rising in city centers and neighborhoods become gentrified, lower-income people are moving to the suburbs.
+As housing costs rise in city centers and neighborhoods become gentrified, lower-income people are moving to the suburbs.
 While remote areas have lower housing costs, it comes at a price—less transit and economic activity.
 Even in Seattle, it can be time-consuming to travel East-West without a car but you can save up to $11,000 a year by not having one and taking the bus.

 Why does public transit matter?

 Poor public transportation limits opportunities and bars resources.
 It systematically creates and perpetuates inequality.
 Shorter commuting time is the single strongest factor in the odds of escaping poverty.
 With transit directly impacting social and economic well-being, expanding transit options can especially help low-income families, communities, and business owners.

 “The relationship between transportation and social mobility is stronger than that between mobility and several other factors, like crime, elementary-school test scores or the percentage of two-parent families in a community.”